PalanteJon/check_civicrm/README.md

 # check_civicrm
 This is a Nagios/Icinga check for CiviCRM 4.7+.
 Use it to monitor remote instances of CiviCRM over the REST API.

+### Compatibility
+The current version of this plugin supports the new WordPress REST interface, so it will not monitor WordPress sites earlier than CiviCRM version 5.18.0.
+Download a version prior to August 2019 to support all versions of CiviCRM from 4.7 onward (including, for the foreseeable future, current versions of CiviCRM on WordPress).

 ### Usage
 This plugin takes a set of ordered arguments:
 ```